amitrai12018/amitrai12018.github.io/_posts/2025-06-07-grpo-explained.md

 The advantage term says:

-> "Generate more responses like the successful ones."
+> Generate more responses like the successful ones.

 ### Stability

 The KL term says:

-> "Do not forget what the model already knows."
+> Do not forget what the model already knows.

 The result is a learning process that improves behavior while maintaining stability.